surge-synthesizer/surge/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Create a bug report to help us improve
 title: ''
 labels: Bug Report
 assignees: ''
 ---

 **Bug Description:**
 A clear and concise description of what the bug is.

-**Surge Version**
+**Surge XT Version**
-This information is found on the About screen, which you get to from the bottom right menu
+This information is found on the About screen, which you get to from the bottom right menu.

 * Version:
 * Plugin Type: [VST2, VST3, AU]